Academy 1/35 Warrior MCV 'Iraq 2003' Kit First Look

 |Skill Level||Basic||MSRP (USD)||$38.00|

 The Warrior Mechanized Combat Vehicle (MCV) was developed in the mid-1970s by GKN Defence.
-Designed as the next generation combat vehicle for the Royal Army, the Warrior was actually a parallel development to the US-made Bradely.
+Designed as the next generation combat vehicle for the British Army, the Warrior was actually a parallel development to the US-made Bradely.
 With all of the developmental problems that the US was having with the Bradley, the Warrior was the only available solution with over 1,000 produced.

 Construction was welded aluminium, similar to the US M113, making the vehicle light enough to be transportable on the RAF Hercules.
 With the fall of the Berlin Wall, the Warrior would not enter its own until Operation Desert Storm.
 Upgraded with applique armour, no Warriors were lost to enemy fire (though two were destroyed in a friendly fire incident with an A-10 firing Maverick missiles at the vehicles).